Skip to content

 Background & Motivation

-Background: UED is a co-evolutionary framework in which a teacher adaptively generates tasks with high learning potential while a student learns a robust policy.
-Existing methods (PLR⟂, ACCEL, etc.) measure learning potential via regret, but since the true optimal policy \(\pi^*\) is unknown, only coarse proxies (PVL, MaxMC) are available.
+Background: UED is a co-evolutionary framework where a teacher adaptively generates tasks with high learning potential, and a student learns robust policies.
+Existing methods (PLR⟂, ACCEL, etc.) measure learning potential via regret, but since the true optimal policy \(\pi^*\) is unknown, they rely on coarse proxies (PVL, MaxMC).

-Limitations of Prior Work: (1) PVL approximates regret solely through value function error, ignoring the contribution of dynamics model mismatch to future returns.
-(2) Existing methods treat each task independently, without considering how training on one task affects performance on others.
+Limitations of Prior Work: (1) PVL only approximates regret through value function error, ignoring the impact of dynamics model mismatch on future rewards; (2) existing methods handle tasks independently, disregarding how training on one task affects performance on others.

-Goal: (1) Provide a more accurate regret approximation; (2) model inter-task transfer relationships for curriculum optimization.
+Goal: (1) Provide more precise regret approximation; (2) model the transfer relationships between tasks for curriculum optimization.

-Key Insight: Starting from a decomposition of regret, the paper identifies a dynamics component within the future value gap that PVL does not cover, and supplements it with a Transition Prediction Loss (ATPL).
-Co-Learnability is further introduced to exploit correlations in regret changes across tasks.
+Key Insight: Starting from the decomposition of regret, identified the dynamics component in the future value gap not covered by PVL, and supplemented it with transition prediction loss (ATPL).
+Simultaneously introduced Co-Learnability to utilize the correlation of regret changes across tasks.

-Core Idea: Augment PVL with ATPL to capture dynamics uncertainty, and incorporate Co-Learnability to quantify inter-task transfer benefits, forming a unified Task Priority score to guide curriculum design.
+Core Idea: Incorporate ATPL into PVL to capture dynamics uncertainty and use Co-Learnability to measure transfer benefits between tasks, forming a unified Task Priority score to guide curriculum design.

 Method